t-woerner/freeipa/doc/designs/external-idp/external-idp.md

 The use of an integrated IdP instance allows us to require support for OAuth 2.0 Device Authorization Grant flow.
 Since integrated IdP would have the required capability, it is not necessary that the same capability would be supported by an external IdP.
 It also does not require registration of the individual IPA OAuth clients to the external IdP.

 With the help of OAuth 2.0 Device Authorization Grant, OAuth authentication process can be integrated into Kerberos authentication protocol and would allow to not depend on OAuth2 support in all 'traditional' applications running in FreeIPA deployment.

+### OpenID Connect Client-initiated backchannel authentication

+An alternative to OAuth 2.0 Device Authorization Grant Flow would be to use CIBA, OpenID Connect Client-initiated backchannel authentication flow, as defined in https://openid.net/specs/openid-client-initiated-backchannel-authentication-core-1_0.html.

+CIBA flow is not yet supported in Keycloak.

 ### Authentication flow for OAuth2 proxying over Kerberos protocol